turboflakes/crunch/README.md

             call. [default: .private.seed]

 ARGS:
-    <MODE>    Sets how often staking rewards should be claimed from unclaimed eras. (e.g. the option 'daily' sets
+    <MODE>    Sets how often staking rewards should be claimed from unclaimed eras. (e.g. the option 'era' sets
-              'crunch' task to be repeated every 24 hours; option 'turbo' sets 'crunch' task to be repeated every 6 hours) [default: turbo]  [possible values: daily, turbo]
+              'crunch' task to run as soon as the EraPaid on-chain event is triggered; the option 'daily' sets 'crunch' task to be repeated every 24 hours; option 'turbo' sets 'crunch' task to be repeated every 6 hours) [default: era]  [possible values: era, daily, turbo]
 ```

 Also if you just want to know for the stash accounts defined in the confguration file (`.env`), which eras from the last 84 have already been claimed or unclaimed, you can simply run `crunch view`